cdoremus/MyNotes/Wordle Words.md

 E in order
 SNORE

-LA not in order
-SOLAR
-CANAL

 P in order
 PHONY

+P not in order
+CROUP
+SYRUP

 PT not in order
 TROMP